bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Justin Moon: 00:50:35

-Yeah I think it'll be diversity right like I think there will be really easy setup hopefully we can get to it like having really easy setups in stuff like umbral, Raspi Blitz, some of these things where people are already running.
+Yeah I think it'll be diversity right like I think there will be really easy setup hopefully we can get to it like having really easy setups in stuff like Umbrel, RaspiBlitz, some of these things where people are already running.
 It's helpful for people who are already running one but it's also like if you want to have like your own self-hosted server it's probably like your own hardware it's probably easier to set that up from scratch and try to attempt it yourself so that's one option another option is like I think it's been very a BC space had a lot of success with like Luna node, right?
 So they built a little series of configuration forms.
 You'd set up a VPN or VPC and then it would fire up a little configure or no, there was like a couple of forms you'd fill out and that would actually fire up the VPC, like the cloud server for you.
-And then, like 10 minutes later, you'd see a little web form at that URL that would be like, okay, initial block downloads happening.
+And then, like 10 minutes later, you'd see a little web form at that URL that would be like, okay, initial block download is happening.
-Right.
 I think something like that would be very successful.
 And it's also nice.
 It's not like there are benefits to not being on AWS for this because you know like a lot of these like Luna node you can just pay with Bitcoin right like you don't have to go through a whole you know maybe it's harder to be censored on something like that some of these niche ones and you know something like AWS and some of these are good too, because it's, people are really familiar with it.
 So I think some federations could have a mix, right?
 Hopefully, someday it can be like people's own hardware, but that's just we don't live in that world quite yet.
-But I think, some of these Bitcoin companies like Start9, Umbral, they're helping us get to that future.
+But I think, some of these Bitcoin companies like Start9, Umbrel, they're helping us get to that future.

 ## There can be many FediMints and each can try different design patterns